Resource Specifications for Resource-Manipulating Programs

+\zg{Each function call performs a transfer of resources based on the function's{callee's} specification: conceptually, the resources in a function's{callee's} precondition are transferred to it from its caller, and it returns to the caller the resources in its postcondition.
+The \texttt{Bank} trait would be specified as in \figref{design:rspec}: \texttt{Bank.deposit} returns an amount \texttt{amt} of the resource \texttt{Money(acct\_id)} to the caller, \texttt{Bank.withdraw} requires the caller to provide it.} \zgout{In our \texttt{Bank} example, using the resource type \texttt{Money(a\_id)} to represent deposited currency, deposits should create resource and withdrawals destroy it.
+This idea is realised by instrumenting the bodies of the \texttt{deposit} and \texttt{withdraw} functions as shown in \figref{design:rspec}.}

-Intuitively, it is only possible to destroy a resource if it is currently held: our methodology requires that the resource \transfers{Money(acct\_id), amt} is available to destroy at the point of the \exhale{} inside \texttt{withdraw()} (otherwise verification will fail).
-Conceptually, the caller of \texttt{withdraw} needs to give up this resource: we express that they must \emph{transfer} it from their (calling) context by specifying the resource in the function precondition (\cf{} \figref{design:rspec}).
-Analogously, we specify that \texttt{deposit()} transfers a resource back to the caller by placing it in the function's postcondition.
+\zgout{ Conceptually, the caller of \texttt{withdraw} needs to give up this resource: we express that they must \emph{transfer} it from their (calling) context by specifying the resource in the function precondition (\cf{} \figref{design:rspec}).
+Analogously, we specify that \texttt{deposit()} transfers a resource back to the caller by placing it in the function's postcondition. }